-LIFT ‘EM UP SOCKS, Handspan’s last production, was inspired by a collection of 1950s marionettes which were lent to actor, Tom E. Lewis for restoration.
-Made by the Australian puppeteer Bill Nicol1, most of the puppets were European folk-tale characters but included were three Australian personalities made for the Jim-Vickers Puppet Pantomime2 in 1958.
+LIFT ‘EM UP SOCKS, Handspan’s last production, was inspired by a collection of 1950s marionettes made by Australian puppeteer Bill Nicol which were lent to actor Tom E. Lewis for restoration.
+Most of the marionettes were European folk-tale characters but included were three Australian personalities made for the Jim Vickers Puppet Pantomime in 1958.
 One, a small Aboriginal boy, piqued Lewis’ curiosity and led him to approach Handspan and to the development of the play.

 Directed by the company’s Artistic Director, David Bell and designed by Mary Sutherland with Puppetry direction by Heather Monk, LIFT ‘EM UP SOCKS was collaboratively created, and performed by Tom Lewis himself with puppeteer, Rod Primrose.

 The play that emerged was a semi-autobiographical work, tracing Lewis’ life from growing up in Arnhem land to his sudden fame as a movie star, (The Chant of Jimmie Blacksmith, 1978); from the turbulence of alcohol abuse and estrangement from his family and community, to a new journey of self-discovery and reclamation of his life and traditions.
 Using the events in Lewis’ life as inspiration the work explored themes of personal, cultural and racial unity.